Table Of Contents

 • What are the marginal benefits of obtaining a new subscription?

-• How financially sensitive is our company in the status quo?
+• How financially sensitive is our company to the status quo?

 • What is the current value of our organization?

-• What are the most obvious changes our organization can make to create a better financial position?
+• What are the most apparent changes our organization can make to create a better financial position?

 Of course, answering each of these pivotal questions is not always easy.
 Sudden changes in supply and demand, new regulations, and other variables can all make it difficult to predict what the future has in store.